 Cut the Cord

-The trend toward cord-cutting has long been well documented, and plenty of people continue to forgo cable every year.
-It’s easy to see why.
-Cord cutters can save a lot of money and are able to find other ways to watch movies or TV.
+The trend toward cord-cutting has long been well documented, and people continue to forgo cable every year.
+Cord cutters can potentially save money and can find other ways to watch movies or TV.

 Make the Most of Your Money: 24 Ways To Maximize Your Paycheck This Year